taras9562979/Polygon_Editor/README.md

 # Polygon_Editor
-simple visualization of Graph Theory by simple polygons
+simple visualization of Graph Theory by simple polygons (PyQt6 used for visials)